behic/Chat-app/README.md

 2-) Than you should install nodejs.

-3-) Using npm packet managener you should install socket.io, mongodb packets.
+3-) Using npm packet managener you should install socket.io, mongodb modules.